fborja44/beta-bot/README.md

 - All incomplete tournaments created in the target channel are also deleted.
 Tournaments that have been finalized persist in the database.
 - If `channel_mention` is not provided, targets the channel the command was sent in.

 #### alert
 `/ch alert <tournament_channel: str> [alert_channel: str]`:
 - Privileged instruction: Only authorized users can perform it.
 - Adds `alert_channel` to receive tournament alerts from `tournament_channel`.
 - `alert_channel` and `tournament_channel` must be valid Discord channel mentions.
 - If `alert_channel` is not provided, targets the channel the command was sent in.
+- `alert_channel` must be a Text Channel and not set to be a tournament channel.

 #### remove_alert
 `/ch remove_alert <tournament_channel: str> [alert_channel: str]`: